AylinZhao/leetcode/README.md

 # leetcode
-This is a record of 300 leetcode problem in the year of 2020 language using: java
+This is a record of 300 leetcode problems in the year of 2020 language using: java